sabbasachiPH/Laracast-2024-30-Days-to-Learn-Laravel/README.md

-# Day-18
+# Day-19

-## Editing, Updating, and Deleting a Resource
+## Routes Reloaded - 6 Essential Tips

 > About This Episode
-> Published Apr 8th, 2024
+> Published Apr 10th, 2024

-> In this episode, you'll learn how to prepare the appropriate markup and routing to handle the process of editing, updating, and deleting a record.
+> Let's return to our routes file.
+In this episode, I have six essential routing tips that you should be aware of.
+You'll learn about implicit model binding, route resources, listing your routes, and more.

-### CRUD stands for
+### Complete CRUD in Laravel-11

 -   Create
 -   Read